 - Don’t finish.
 I can hear the gasps, but it’s ok to not finish!
 Try playing games but without completing them.
 Start a game when you don’t have time to finish.
 Enjoy playing, then pack it up and put it away.
 The fun and learning has happened, without the trauma of the ending.
 You can of course build up to finishing later.

 - Work on self-regulation.
 Emotional regulation is not something you can teach necessarily, but it is something you can practice.
 Of course, you need to model it, and don’t worry, we all lose it sometimes, but the more you model it, the better they will do at it.
-Also try some of these ideas from PBS, or these ideas from The Inspired Tree House.
+Also try these ideas from The Inspired Tree House.

 - Growth mindset.
 Remove the focus from winning and losing all the time.
 This may not work for competitive kids who are just naturally that way, but focus on the fact that life is a journey, and failure is a construct that really means nothing other than “This one time it didn’t work so we need to try again.”.
-We are Big Life Journal fans here, and have one of the posters on the fridge.
+The Mulberry Journal has their own Student Growth Mindset journals.

 - Leave it.
 And of course, games aren’t for everyone all the time.
 If you’ve tried on and off for a few weeks, and worked on all these things and it still isn’t going well, then leave it for a while (a season, a year) and try again.
 Maybe your kid just isn’t going to be a game person?
 I’ll be honest and say I’m really sceptical about this – I feel like anyone who says they don’t like games just haven’t played the right ones - but anything is possible, of course.

 “My kids fight.
 We can’t play games together.”